|Tour start → end dates||Price||Enquire|

 We will spend the morning enjoying the lovely birdlife before hitting the road that takes us past the Kavango River where you will see villages of quaint grass huts and local wooden crafts and carvings.
 Tonight we stay at Inkwazi Lodge which is situated along the river in Rundu.
 We can kick back here and enjoy a spectacular sunset.

-Overnight: Inkwazi Lodge – twin permanent chalets with en-suite facilities, Swimming pool, bar & restaurant.
-WiFi not available
+Accommodation: Inkwazi Lodge – twin permanent chalets with en-suite facilities, Swimming pool, bar & restaurant.

 We make our way to the wildlife-dense Etosha National Park deep in the heart of Namibia.
 Wildlife are attracted here due to the large source of water from the pan.
 It is in fact known as ‘the great white place of dry water’.
 Look out for elephant , antelope, lions amongst a variety of other species.
 We will be staying on the Tarentaal Guest Farm which is on the boundary of the park.
 Much time will be spent on morning and afternoon game drives.

 Accommodation: Tarentaal Guest Farm – private working farm outside Etosha National Park.
 Twin rooms with en-suite facilities.
 Swimming pool, bar & telephone.
 (35 km/25 min from Anderson Gate to Etosha)